-Interested Party Contributions that exceed Fannie Mae Seller Guide Section B3-4.1-02 limits are not allowed.
+Interested Party Contributions are allowed up to a max of 6% on Primary and 2nd Home transactions and a max of 3% on Investment/NOO transactions.
 The property's sales price must be adjusted downward to reflect the amount of contribution that exceeds the maximum, and the maximum LTV/CLTV ratios must be recalculated using the reduced sales price or appraised value.